briansimiyuj/doctor-appointment-app/README.md

   1. Retrieve `setName`, `setEmail`, `setPassword`, `setUserType`, `setIsAuthenticated` and `setUserID` from `LoginContext`
   2. Create a `signOut` function that takes no parameters
   3. Set the context values (setName, setEmail, setPassword, setUserType, setUserID, setIsAuthenticated) to empty strings or false
+  4. Remove the `isAuthenticated` and `currentUser` from the `localStorage`
-  4. Navigate to the Login Page
+  5. Navigate to the Login Page
-  5. Close the sign out modal
+  6. Close the sign out modal

 ### Sign Out Modal Component